Couple who joined Hartlepool riots after bingo session each jailed for 26 months

 The court heard Mailen is a former postmaster and school governor who, in the past, has “called out prejudice of all kinds”.

+A statement from Cleveland Police chief constable Mark Webster said the riots had cost the region an estimated £300,000.

+He said residents had been left “genuinely fearful for their own safety in the community they have lived in their whole lives”.

-After watching bodyworn camera footage of the incident, Judge Francis Laird KC told them: “Your behaviour and the behaviour of others around you was truly disgraceful.”
+Judge Francis Laird KC told the defendants: “Your behaviour and the behaviour of others around you was truly disgraceful.”

 “The public are rightly outraged by this behaviour on the streets of this country.”